 Begin by coating the chicken generously with the coconut oil.

 Cover the chicken with the basil.
 I love fresh basil and it’s flavor is amazing but for this recipe the basil paste works great!
 Sprinkle the chicken with the sea salt and the garlic salt if you like.

 Repeat the process on the second side of your chicken pieces.

 Squeeze the juice from the lime over the chicken pieces.
-Cover and marinate for several hours or overnight.
+Cover and let chicken set in the basil lime marinade for several hours or overnight.

-Grill or roast the chicken until it reaches an internal temperature of at least 165 degrees.
+Grill the chicken about 20 minutes on each side until it reaches an internal temperature of at least 165 degrees.

-The chicken is so tender and the skin & meat both have amazing flavor.
+The Coconut Lime Chicken is so tender and the skin & meat both have amazing flavor.

 If you love chicken recipes, you will love trying this simple new way to make a tangy, herbaceous chicken dinner.
 I love to serve this with roasted potatoes that have been tossed in a blend of olive and coconut oil.
 Sprinkle them with a bit of sea salt and dried basil.